arizvisa/ida-minsc/docs/static/combinators.rst

 be combined in arbitrary ways.
 This can facilitate the quick creation functions that can be used as one-liners.

-This is primarily used for :doc:`matching`, but is also exposed to the user if they wish to use it in their endeavors.
-These can be used for creating one-liner functions that transform an input into various types, constructing a function that will consume or test its input, or really just any number of things. ones
+This was primarily developed for :doc:`matching`, but is also exposed to the user if they wish to use it in their endeavors.
+These can be used for creating one-liner functions that transform an input into various types, constructing a function that will consume or test its input, or really just any number of things.

 Examples
 --------